stratum-mining/stratumprotocol.org/src/getting-started.md

 7. **Pool** answers ***CommitMiningJob.Success*** always [read the note];
 8. Proxy sends to its miners SetCustomMiningJob and let the miners start mining and sending shares to the pool

-> **Note:** All other messages that are needed to identify the template and the transactions by the pool are left to be done in MVP3 release, in MVP2 the pool accepts everything that the Proxy JN has chosen.
+> **Note:** All other messages that are needed to identify the template and the transactions by the pool are left to be done in MVP3 release.
+In MVP2 the pool accepts everything that the Proxy JN has chosen.

 ### Prerequisites